 Painting classes in Singapore for adults cover three main mediums — watercolour, acrylic, and oil painting — each with distinct characteristics that suit different learning goals and creative preferences.
-Beginners typically start with acrylic or watercolour, while experienced painters may explore oil painting for its depth and blending qualities.
+At Art by Ancourage, beginners typically start with acrylic or watercolour, while experienced painters may explore oil painting for its depth and blending qualities.

 As a LASALLE College of the Arts graduate and instructor at Art by Ancourage, I teach adult painting students ranging from complete beginners discovering art for the first time to experienced artists pursuing specific technical goals.
 The National Arts Council of Singapore supports arts education as essential for holistic development, and painting is one of the most accessible ways for adults to engage with the visual arts.
 This guide helps you understand what each medium offers and how to choose the right starting point.